Current status

 • a new single-circuit 230 kV transmission line between the Mackenzie Transformer Station and the Dryden Transformer Station in the City of Dryden

 Hydro One has entered an environmental assessment process for this project.
-This assessment will look at how the transmission lines could impact the environment.
+This assessment will look at how the transmission lines could impact the natural, social, economic, built and cultural environments.

 Learn more on the Hydro One website.